-I’ll admit, Phulara was not our first choice for exploration.
-Though we had been talking about this region for some time with our staff around Sankri, we were very uncomfortable about a trail that ran so close to Kedarkantha.
+I’ll admit, Phulara Ridge was not our first choice for exploration.
+Even though we had been talking about this region for some time, we were very uncomfortable about a trail that ran so close to Kedarkantha.

 The first few times when our staff talked about a shepherd’s trail that went over a long ridge that connected the Sankri region with Taluka, we dismissed the idea.
 We were not convinced.

 On the other hand, another trail in that region attracted us too — the Devkyara meadows.
 In our gathering of information, we had heard, much to our disbelief, that the meadows were as big and green as Kashmir, with gentle streams running through them.
 Tall, snow clad mountains towered over the meadows.

 It was a bit of a climb to get to the meadows, almost at 14,000 feet, but the settings apparently made up for the effort.

 On to Devkyara

 Four of us, Sandhya (co-founder of Indiahikes), Suhas (head of exploration and documentation at Indiahikes), Anika and I set off exploring Devkyara in the late spring of 2018.
 That’s how explorations are — a small team that explores quickly.

 Nobody goes alone on explorations, it's always a small, quick team.
 Apart from the risk of trekking alone there is a practical reason to always explore in teams.